The best staff management strategies for your small businessStuart Taverner

 Recognising staff contributions and performance is critical in any workplace.
 Some experts have even suggested that recognition is the number one motivator in the workplace.

 You can motivate your staff by giving them the freedom to work in their own way.
 Think of ways you might give your staff ownership of tasks and involve them in your business as much as possible.
+If done correctly, this can be a win-win for everyone.
+This is because more autonomy for your employees can mean less work and time-consuming oversight for you – leaving you more time to focus on growing the business.

 Part of being a great leader is being clear and open when expressing your expectations to your employees.
 By taking the time to plainly explain what is expected of them, your team will have an easier time making informed decisions and working collectively towards achieving set business goals.
 This will allow them to focus on their tasks, with a good understanding of exactly what’s needed and will save them wasting time on unnecessary areas.

-It has been shown that there’s an ‘…iron-strong link between employee productivity, and informed and communicative supervisors…’
+It has been shown that there’s an iron-strong link between employee productivity, and informed and communicative supervisors.

-Effectively manage and automate your employees’ wages with Wages Manager.
+Effectively manage and automate your employees wages with Wages Manager.